 Tool #1: The Experiment in Living

-An experiment in living is a set of beliefs that a character lives out.
+An experiment in living is a set of beliefs a character lives out.
 My mentor Christina Somerville describes it in her book, The Literary Toolbox, as “a choice that a character makes to act and live according to particular beliefs.”

 What might an experiment in living look like?
-In The Count of Monte Cristo, Edmond Dantes’ experiment in living is the belief that exacting revenge on wrongdoers is acceptable.
+In The Count of Monte Cristo, Edmond Dantes’ experiment in living is the belief that taking revenge on wrongdoers is acceptable.
 In “Goldilocks and the Three Bears,” Goldilocks’ experiment in living is the belief that using someone else’s stuff without asking is fine.
 In Captain America: Winter Soldier, Steve Rogers’ experiment in living is his belief that freedom is better than security.

 This idea—that protagonists live out beliefs via experiments in living—can be found across fiction.
 If you pick up any book from your shelf and search hard enough, you’ll notice the main character engaging in at least one experiment in living (probably more if he has a character arc!).
 Stories are meant to mimic real life, and since human beings make decisions and take actions because of their worldview (whether stated or assumed), your characters should do the same.

 How do experiments in living pertain to subtly delivering powerful messages?
-Hang on for a moment and I’ll explain why experiments in living are crucial for your story’s theme.
+Hang on for a moment and I’ll explain why experiments in living are crucial to your story’s theme.
 But first we need to examine our second tool.